tonypony220/starknet-devnet/README.md

                         Specify the gas price in wei per gas unit; defaults to 1e+11
   --timeout TIMEOUT, -t TIMEOUT
-                        Specify the timeout for devnet server; defaults to 60 seconds
+                        Specify the server timeout in seconds; defaults to 60
 ```

 You can run `starknet-devnet` in a separate shell, or you can run it in background with `starknet-devnet &`.